pdffiller/pdffiller-nodejs-api-client/README.md

 ## Authentication

-Access tokens will automatically initialize when you’re successfully retrieved from the given user's credentials The second parameter `autoUpdate` when you set up it as `true` we will auto update your token when it expire
+Access tokens will automatically initialize when you’re successfully retrieved from the given user's credentials.
+The second parameter `autoUpdate` when you set up it as `true` token will automatically update when expire

 ```javascript
 PDFfiller.auth.authorize({